 Over the years we have researched and tried a wide range of methods to get control of new invasive species with limited methods available.
 Anything tried must not harm other species in the lake, be against pesticide regulations and obviously be permitted by the Trent-Severn Waterway, the Ontario Ministry of Natural Resources and Fisheries and Oceans Canada.
-We are currently starting a clean, drain, dry education campaign to try to educate boaters to clean their boats before and after enjoying Lake Scugog.
-Last year, with funds from the Federation of Ontario Cottagers Association, we developed a large sign to be placed at the municipal boat launch in Port Perry.
-We would like to find funds to replicate these signs for other launches around the lake.
+We started starting a CLEAN, DRAIN, DRY education campaign to educate boaters to clean their boats before and after enjoying Lake Scugog.
+Several years ago, with funds from the Federation of Ontario Cottagers Association, we developed a large sign to be placed at the municipal boat launch in Port Perry.

 Types of bass were introduced in the late 19th century, walleye were stocked in the early in the 20th.
 Carp were probably released unintentionally from a fish farm either either on the Nonquon River or in Caesarea and now they are very prolific in the lake.
-Black Crappie slowly made its way north from the eastern United States through the Trent-Severn Waterway and eventually made it into Scugog about 15 years ago along with other panfish.
+Black Crappie was probably introduced sometime about 20 years ago by someone looking to enjoy their favourite fish for the dinner table.

 With the arrival of so many predator fish, including the carp that took over its territory, the mighty mudcats of Lake Scugog have almost disappeared.
 Once caught by the thousands and enjoyed as very good eating; that sport fishery declined instead to welcome walleye and bass.
-Now walleye are in decline.
-Nothing ever stays the same.
+Now walleye are in decline, mudcats seem to be increasing seen, especially the fingerlings.

-Eurasian watermilfoil: Since the earliest recorded time in the local newspaper, Lake Scugog has always been a ‘weedy’ lake.
-But fish love aquatic plants and they proliferated nicely.
+Eurasian watermilfoil: Since the earliest recorded time in the local newspaper, Lake Scugog has always been a ‘weedy’ lake because of its muddy, rich bottom.
+But fish love aquatic plants. and fish and mammals have generally proliferated in abundance.
 However, that weediness went into overdrive with the arrival of the invasive Eurasian watermilfoil, native of Eurasia in about the mid 1960’s.
 It covered the lake for a while until eventually dying down to acceptable in about 1980.
 However, it then hybridized with the native watermilfoil which gave the new plants what is known as ‘hybrid vigour.’
 The new plants were thicker stemmed and grew in denser stands.
 Their pink tips and flowers distinguish them.
 This milfoil pushed out almost all the native plants and made boating miserable.